Skip to product information

 Ecological Role

-Wild Azalea is a critical early-season nectar source for native bumblebees, long-tongued bees, and hummingbirds.
+Wild Azalea is a critical early-season nectar source for native bumblebees, long-tongued bees, and ruby-throated hummingbirds arriving on spring migration.
 Its tubular flowers are perfectly adapted for pollination by large native bees.
-It supports specialist Lepidoptera including azalea sphinx moth and several native hairstreak butterflies.
+Supports specialist Lepidoptera including the azalea sphinx moth and several native hairstreak butterflies.

 In the Cajun Heritage Garden